-The subject of a Case may be a person, a legal action, a business transaction, or a focal point around which actions are taken to achieve an outcome.
-When work begins on any individual Case the proceeding may be carried out in a completely ad-hoc manner.
-As experience grows and similar cases are resolved over time patterns emerge and a set of common practices and responses can be defined for managing Cases in a more rigorous and repeatable manner.
-This becomes the practice of Case management, and this knowledge can be enshrined in Enterprise Architect in a way that will help case managers and case workers to complete their cases with positive outcomes.
+The subject of a Case might be a person, a legal action, a business transaction, or a focal point around which actions are taken to achieve an outcome.
+When work begins on any individual Case the proceeding could be carried out in a completely ad-hoc manner.
+As experience grows and similar Cases are resolved over time, patterns emerge and a set of common practices and responses can be defined for managing Cases in a more rigorous and repeatable manner.
+This becomes the practice of Case Management, and this knowledge can be enshrined in Enterprise Architect in a way that will help Case Managers and Case workers to complete their Cases with positive outcomes.

 Design and Execution (run time) phases showing a plan with fixed and discretionary tasks.

-A Case has two distinct phases, the design-time phase which results in a model and the run-time phase which represent the planning and execution of the model.
-The model is relatively static but the execution of the model to create a plan happens many times as each individual case is completed.
-During the design-time phase, business analysts engage in modeling, which includes defining fixed Tasks that are always part of pre-defined segments in the Case model, and “discretionary” Tasks that a case worker may apply at their discretion.
-In the run-time phase, Case workers execute the plan as defined in the model but the plan will typically continuously evolve, due to a particular situation, event or context and discretionary items will be added to deal with these circumstances .
+A Case has two distinct phases: the design-time phase that results in a model, and the run-time phase that represents the planning and execution of the model.
+The model is relatively static but the execution of the model to create a plan happens many times as each individual Case is completed.
+During the design-time phase, business analysts engage in modeling, which includes defining fixed Tasks that are always part of pre-defined segments in the Case model, and 'discretionary' Tasks that a Case worker might apply at their discretion.
+In the run-time phase, Case workers execute the plan as defined in the model, but typically the plan will continuously evolve due to a particular situation, event or context, and discretionary items will be added to deal with these circumstances.